CraftAcademyLabs/ca_course/week3/portfolio_challenge/1_basic_react_setup.md

 ## Getting started with React

-React is a popular JavaScript library created by developers at Facebook, for building user interfaces.
-One way to look at React is asthat is the view layer for web applications (the V in Model - View - Controller), but it is much mare than that.
-It allows you to create highly reusable UI components like tab bars, comment boxes, pop up modals, lists, sortable tables, etc. Each of these componens or custom HTML tags, can have their own functionality that displays relevant DOM elements.
+React is a popular JavaScript library for building user interfaces.
+It was created by developers at Facebook and has quickly became very popular among developers.
+One way to look at React is that it is the view layer for web applications (the V in Model - View - Controller), but it is much mare than that.

+React allows you to create highly reusable UI components like tab bars, comment boxes, pop up modals, lists, sortable tables, etc. Each of these componens, or custom HTML tags, can have their own functionality that displays relevant DOM elements.
 That is pretty convinient and makes web development more efficient and allows for richer user experience.
 If you want to know more about this library, head over to Facebook’s resources ["Why React?"](https://facebook.github.io/react/docs/why-react.html) and ["Why did we build React?"](https://facebook.github.io/react/blog/2013/06/05/why-react.html) as they thoroughly explain the technical design choices that make React particularly unique.

 ## The Project
-We will be building a personal portfolio website.
+In this course, we will be building a personal portfolio website.
 If you are takinkg part in the [Full Stack Web Developer Bootcamp](https://class.craftacademy.co/courses/course-v1:CraftAcademy+CA-CC-01+2018/about) from Craft Academy, this project and the quiz that follows, will be graded and become part of your projects portfolio.

-If you are taking this course as an indipendent module, your coach will grade your submission before issuing a course sertificate.
+If you are taking this course as an indipendent module, your coach will grade your code and quiz submission before issuing a course certificate.

 ## The setup

-It is very convienient to start your journey toward becoming a React-developer by using some of the many popular and really awesome app generators.
+It is very convienient to start your journey toward becoming a React-developer by using some of the many popular app generators.
 [Create React App](https://github.com/facebook/create-react-app) is a tool built by developers at Facebook to help you build React applications.
 It saves you from time-consuming setup and configuration by abstractin a lot of what makes a React app work away from you.
 However, there are a number of reasons you may want to make your own implementation, or at least have some idea of what it’s doing under the hood.

 One of the main cornerstones of the setup we will be doing is [Babel](http://babeljs.io/) and [Webpack](https://webpack.js.org/).
 We will go over these tools in more detail further down the road, but feel free to do some reading on your own in the meantime.